civicrm/civicrm-sysadmin-guide/docs/troubleshooting.md

 ### "Your PHP version is missing zip functionality"

-If you get this error when installing or upgrading CiviCRM for Joomla, download and use the `civicrm-4.7.x-joomla-alt.zip` package.
+If you get this error when installing or upgrading CiviCRM for Joomla, download and use the `civicrm-x.x.x-joomla-alt.zip` package.